 If your combined exam has multiple subtests and you score at the induction level on one test and the professional level on the other, you will receive the induction level for the entire assessment.

-Once you have received your scores you might realize you haven’t passed.
-If this is the case, you’ll need to retest.
+You took the test, you got your results back, but you didn’t pass … If this is the case, you’ll need to retest.

 A GACE exam covers a lot of information and is used to measure your ability to be an educator in the state of Georgia.
 So is a GACE exam hard to pass?